-Health Enterprise East was commissioned to deliver a cost-effectiveness analysis of ONX from an NHS perspective.
+Health Tech Enterprise (HTE) was commissioned to deliver a cost-effectiveness analysis of ONX from an NHS perspective.
 Outcomes were modelled in terms of cost and Quality-Adjusted Life Years (QALYs) – a weighting of length of life gained with quality of life.

 To develop the health economic model, ONX was compared to the current prostate-specific antigen (PSA) diagnostic care pathway as recommended by NICE through a series of three scenarios:

 Scenario 1: ONX after PSA, followed by mpMRI

 Scenario 3: ONX instead of PSA

 From this, health and cost outcomes were simulated for a patient cohort over the course of their lifetime.
 A combination of NIHR funded clinical trials, NICE publications, outcomes from a literature review, and client-disclosed data was used as the quantitative foundation for this analysis.

 Lastly, HTE quantified uncertainties surrounding these results by performing a probabilistic sensitivity analysis.
 A graphical representation of this was delivered by way of a cost-effectiveness acceptability curve.